 Often, the family income could be enough to live in a more relaxed way, but it does take some effort and consistency to live below your means, adjusting your spending habits to be less than the money you bring in.

-Being Frugal When Liking Good Stuff
+Being Frugal When You Like Good Stuff

-Stick with the best/good quality items, trying to find them on sale; I avoid the cheapest products, especially if I don't like what's on the label.
+Stick with the best/good quality items, trying to find them on sale; avoid the cheapest products, especially if you don't like what's on the label.
 I totally believe that we are what we eat.

-Our rule of thumb is: "If we can't afford it, we don't get it."
+In our family, the rule of thumb is: "If we can't afford it, we don't get it."